SMTG-Bham/surfaxe/docs/command_line_examples.rst

 **surfaxe-bonds**: Analyse bonding in the structure using Pymatgen's local_env module.
 Average bond lengths for each pair of species of interest can be plotted as a function of c lattice vector (normal to the slab surface).
-This can be useful for checking whether the center of the slab has converged, bulk-like bond distances.
+This can be useful for checking whether the center of the slab has converged, where bond distances should be bulk-like.

-Example: :mod:`surfaxe-bonds -s CONTCAR -b Sn-O` plots the average Sn-O bond length from the VASP output structure file.
+Example: :mod:`surfaxe-bonds -s CONTCAR -b Sn O` plots the average Sn-O bond length from the VASP output structure file.
 A csv file of the data plotted is also produced.

 **surfaxe-simplenn** and **surfaxe-complexnn**: Analyse the bonding in the slab, again using Pymatgen